 As a community-driven sports club, we love introducing personalities who create special spaces for people to enjoy.
 And who better to feature than the vibe curator Madam X?

-Hi CRISSi, Introduce yourself?
-And tell us where you ARE at the moment?
+Hi CRISSi, Please Introduce yourself And tell us where you ARE at the moment.

 I’m Madam X. I’m a DJ from the UK and I’m currently hiding away in Athens!

 Tell us a little bit about yourself:

 Music has always been my passion.
 I’ve been fortunate enough to make a living out of Djing for the last 11 years.

 My sound is heavily rooted in UK Soundsystem culture, inspired by my early raving days pulling all-nighters at Fabric & getting the first train back to Milton Keynes with my fake ID in hand.

 I play all sorts of music, but broken techno, dark garage, left field bass and dubstep are my main ingredients.

 Hiding away in Athens?
 Since when are you there and how has it been for you since all the clubs have been closing?